 Modems are simple devices and tend to work similarly.
 What set them apart mostly in their standard — currently DOSIS 3.0 vs. DOCSIS 3.1 — and speed grades.
 Generally, you just need to worry about the latter, and a typical one from Netgear, TP-Link, or Motorola will likely work out.

 Those without a cable phone service can get any modem that can handle the Internet speed of the plan, or faster, and work with the provider.
 If you’re a Comcast (Xfinity) customer, here’s the list of the approved modem (gateway) for your address based on your broadband speed.
 (Note: You might need to sign in with your account.)

-The key here is to get what you need, it doesn’t hurt to get the fastest modem out there, but if you don’t have an internet plan that requires it, you’re just wasting your money, unless you want to be future-proof.
-But if you want to make sure just get a DOCSIS 3.1 modem that’s capable of 1 Gbps (or faster).
+The key here is to get what you need, it doesn’t hurt to get the fastest modem out there, but if you don’t have an internet plan that requires it, you’re just wasting your money.
+But if you want to make sure, get a DOCSIS 3.1 modem that’s capable of 1 Gbps (or faster).

 If you need a phone-capable modem, there are fewer options.
 In my experience, either the ARRIS Surfboard T25 or the NETGEAR CM500V is an excellent choice.
 Keep in mind that a phone-capable modem will work even when you do not have a phone service plan.
 So get one if you intend to add a phone service later.

 By the way, an used or refurbished modem will work the same as a new one.
 Just make sure you get one that’s in good physical shape.